Applying to General Insurance customers – You should carefully read these Terms that apply to our appointment by you and the services we will provide.

 47A High Street, Banstead, Surrey, SM7 2NL

-Commercial Insurance Services Ltd is authorised and regulated by the Financial Conduct Authority.
+Commercial Insurance Services Ltd is authorised and regulated by the Financial Conduct Authority (FCA) and our permitted business is to advise on, arrange, deal in, make arrangements with a view, and assist in the administration and performance of general insurance contracts.
+We are also permitted to provide credit broking & debt administration.
 Our Firm Reference Number (FRN) is 306628.
 You can check this on the Financial Services Register by visiting the FCA’s website www.fca.org.uk or by telephoning the FCA on 0800 111 6768.

 We are obliged to report to the National Crime Agency and/or Serious Fraud Office any evidence or suspicion of financial crime at the first opportunity and we are prohibited from disclosing any such report.
 We will not permit our employees or other persons engaged by them to be either influenced or influence others in respect of undue payments or privileges from or to insurers or clients.

 We cannot guarantee the solvency of any insurer with which we place business.
 This means that you may still be liable for any premium due and not be able to recover the premium paid, whether in full or in part, should an insurer become insolvent.

 Our payment terms are as follows (unless specifically agreed by us in writing to the contrary):